richard-shan/fabRepo/docs/lessons/week10/coding.md

 # Programming

+My full documentation for this project can be found <a href="https://fabacademy.org/2024/labs/charlotte/assignments/week10b/">**here**</a>.
+This page specifically details <i>all</i> of the software and programming used in our machine, which I was responsible for creating.

 I was responsible for the entirety of our group's programming and software development, along with working with (and deciding upon) the Raspberry Pi.
 I also for selected, set up, and configured the microphone, keyboard, mouse, and touchscreen.
 I was also responsible for all of our software debugging and assisted in debugging the motors.

 ## Planning